King Duncan

 And will continue my politeness with him.

 Quote Analysis: Duncan's final spoken words in the play are directed to Lady Macbeth, cementing his tragic innocence.
-Taking the hand of the woman preparing his death, he speaks of his profound love and continued generosity for Macbeth, amplifying the horrific nature of the imminent betrayal.
+Taking the hand of the woman preparing his death, he speaks of his profound love and continued generosity towards Macbeth, amplifying the horrific nature of the imminent betrayal.
+The phrase "give me your hand" is the play's most exposed image of trust: Duncan, literally, places his hand in his murderer's.

 Key Takeaways